<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Kaiser Permanented Health Plan

-Kaiser Foundation Health Plan (KFHP) coverage is provided to all full-time physicians and enrolled eligible spouses/domestic partners as well as dependent children (up to age 26).
+Kaiser Foundation Health Plan (KFHP) coverage is provided to all full-time physicians and enrolled eligible spouses/domestic partners as well as dependent children (up to age retirement age.

-KFHP coverage is comprehensive and includes basic and major medical care at Kaiser Permanente medical facilities, such as hospitalization, surgery, maternity care, diagnostic imaging and laboratory expense, durable medical equipment, and emergency care.
+KFHP coverage is comprehensive and includes basic and major medical care at Kaiser Permanente medical facilities in your city, your state.
+The plan covers hospitalization, surgery, maternity care, diagnostic imaging and laboratory expense, durable medical equipment, and emergency care.

 Your KFHP Coverage Includes: